abhinavbhardwaj09105/weblog-web/README.md

 - **AI-Driven**: We use cutting-edge AI to ensure that your content is both engaging and polished.

-> Rate Limit: The platform imposes a rate limit of 3 requests per minute.
-Users must comply with this limit to ensure optimal performance. **AI Usage**, all AI-related features on the platform are powered by Google Gemini models.
-By using the platform, you acknowledge and consent to the use of Google Gemini AI for these features.
+> <h5>Rate Limit: The platform imposes a rate limit of 3 requests per minute.
+Users must comply with this limit to ensure optimal performance.
+AI Usage, all AI-related features on the platform are powered by Google Gemini models.
+By using the platform, you acknowledge and consent to the use of Google Gemini AI for these features.</h5>

 ---

-Let **WeBlog: Curiosity to Clarity** take your content from good to great! 🎉
+Let us take your content from good to great! 🎉